dignajar/bludit-bosh-release/README.md

 $ bosh deploy
 ```

-check if the VM is up and running.
+Check if the VM is up and running.

 ```
 $ bosh vms